 - High-Voltage Death: Sarah busts out of her cell by taking a cable, waiting for Android!Adams to come in, and then frying him with it.
 He explodes quite spectacularly.

-- Impersonating the Evil Twin: The Doctor pretends to be his android double and successfully fools the other androids.
+- Impersonating the Evil Twin: When he realised the complex is full of androids, The Doctor pretends to be his android double and successfully fools the other androids to the point where Android!
+Benton shoots Android!
+Doctor by mistake.
 He also succeeds in reprogramming his double to assist him, a fact which is only revealed after the double has done a Heroic Sacrifice in front of his horrified companion.

 - Large Ham: Two Tom Bakers?
 It's amazing any scenery was left.

 - Like an Old Married Couple: Styggron and Chedaki's actor play them like this, full stop.